hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 ---

 ## Conclusion
 So which are the best snowshoes for 2016?
-My preference goes towards a light snowshoe which has a good grip.
+My preference goes towards a light snowshoe which has a good grip in the backcountry and in the mountains.
 I would probably choose the [MSR Lightning Ascent](http://www.backcountry.com/msr-lightning-ascent).
 The [MSR Revo Ascent 25](http://www.backcountry.com/msr-revo-ascent-snowshoe-mens) would be my second choice because of the additional weight.
 The advantage of the MSR Revo Ascent it that it is a bit more durable than the MSR Lightning Ascent.

 ---